-- (12) The top, bottom, ends, and sides of the tank must have a minimum thickness of two and one-half inches. - (13) A minimum 28-day concrete compressive strength of 3,500 pounds per square inch shall be used in the construction of the septic tank, concrete access riser and riser cover.
-The concrete shall achieve a minimum compressive strength of 3,000 pounds per square inch prior to removal of the tank from the place of manufacture.
-It shall be the responsibility of the manufacturer to certify that this condition has been met prior to shipment.
-A septic tank shall be subject to testing to ascertain the strength of the concrete prior to its being approved for installation.
-Recognized devices for testing the strength of concrete include a properly calibrated Schmidt Rebound Hammer or Windsor Probe Test.
-Accelerated curing in the mold by use of propane gas or other fuels is prohibited, except in accordance with accepted methods and upon prior approval of the State. - (14) After curing, tanks manufactured in two sections and as required, concrete risers shall be joined and sealed at the joint by using a mastic, butyl rubber, or other pliable sealant that is waterproof, corrosion-resistant, and approved for use in septic tanks.
+- (12) After curing, tanks manufactured in two sections shall be joined and sealed at the joint by using a mastic, butyl rubber, or other pliable sealant that is waterproof, corrosion-resistant, and approved for use in septic tanks.
 The sealant shall have a minimum size of one inch nominal diameter or equivalent.
 Before sealing, the joint shall be smooth, intact, and free of all deleterious substances.
 Tank halves shall be properly aligned to ensure a tight seal.
-The sealant shall be provided by the manufacturer. - (15) All tanks produced shall bear an imprint identifying the manufacturer, the serial number assigned to the manufacturer's plans and specifications approved by the State, and the liquid or working capacity of the tanks.
+The sealant shall be provided by the manufacturer. - (13) All tanks produced shall bear an imprint identifying the manufacturer, the serial number assigned to the manufacturer's plans and specifications approved by the State, and the liquid or working capacity of the tanks.
 This imprint shall be located to the right of the blockout made for the outlet pipe on the outlet end of the tank.
-All tanks shall also be permanently marked with the date of manufacture adjacent to the tank imprint or on the top of the tank directly above the imprint. - (16) Risers and access covers shall have a clear opening sized to allow for maintenance and removal of internal devices of the septic tank and shall not allow accidental entry.
-The access cover and tank lid shall be designed, constructed, and maintained to prevent unauthorized access.
-Risers shall be sealed watertight where they join the top of the septic tank, and constructed to prevent water inflow through the lid or cover. - (b) Pump tanks shall meet the construction requirements of Paragraph (a) of this Rule with the following modifications. - (1) Tanks shall be cast with a single compartment, or, if a partition is provided, the partition shall be cast to contain a minimum of two four-inch diameter circular openings, or equivalent, located no more than 12 inches above the tank bottom. - (2) There shall be no requirement as to tank length, width, or shape, provided the tank satisfies all other requirements of this Section. - (3) The invert of the inlet openings shall be located within 12 inches of the tank top.
+All tanks shall also be permanently marked with the date of manufacturer adjacent to the tank imprint or on the top of the tank directly above the imprint.

+(b) Pump tanks shall meet the construction requirements of Paragraph (a) of this Rule with the following modifications:

+- (1) Tanks shall be cast with a single compartment, or, if a partition is provided, the partition shall be cast to contain a minimum of two four-inch diameter circular openings, or equivalent, located no more than 12 inches above the tank bottom. - (2) There shall be no requirement as to tank length, width, or shape, provided the tank satisfies all other requirements of this Section. - (3) The invert of the inlet openings shall be located within 12 inches of the tank top.
 No freeboard shall be required in the pump tank. - (4) After joining, tanks manufactured in two sections shall be plastered along the joint with hydraulic cement, cement mortar, or other waterproofing sealant.
 Other methods of waterproofing tanks may be used as specifically approved in the plans and specifications for the tank.
 Prior to backfilling, the local health department shall make a finding that a two section tank is watertight if a soil wetness condition is present within five feet of the elevation of the top of the tank. - (5) Tanks shall be vented and accessible for routine maintenance.
 A watertight access manhole with removable lid shall be provided over the pump with a minimum diameter of 24 inches.
 The access manhole shall extend at least to six inches above finished grade and be designed and maintained to prevent surface water inflow.
 Larger or multiple manholes shall be provided when two or more pumps are required.
 Pumps shall be removable without requiring entrance into the tank.
 Manhole lids and electrical controls shall be secured against unauthorized access.
-Manhole risers shall be joined to the tank top and sealed in accordance with Paragraphs (a)(14) and (b)(4) of this Rule. - (6) All pump tanks shall bear an imprint identifying the manufacturer, pump tank serial number assigned by the Division of Environmental Health, and the liquid or working capacity of the tank.
+Manhole risers shall be joined to the tank top and sealed in accordance with Paragraphs (a)(12) and (b)(4) of this Rule. - (6) All pump tanks shall bear an imprint identifying the manufacturer, pump tank serial number assigned by the Division of Environmental Health, and the liquid or working capacity of the tank.
 The imprint shall be located to the left of the outlet blockout.
-All tanks shall also be permanently marked with the date of manufacture adjacent to the tank imprint or on the top of the tank directly above the imprint. - (c) Plans for prefabricated tanks, risers and riser covers, other than those approved under Paragraph (a) or (b) of this Rule shall be approved on an individual basis as determined by the information furnished by the designer which indicates the tank, riser or riser cover will provide equivalent effectiveness as those designed in accordance with the provisions of Paragraphs (a) and (b) of this Rule.
+All tanks shall also be permanently marked with the date of manufacturer adjacent to the tank imprint or on the top of the tank directly above the imprint.

+(c) Plans for prefabricated tanks, other than those for precast reinforced concrete tanks, shall be approved on an individual basis as determined by the information furnished by the designer which indicates the tank will provide equivalent effectiveness as those designed in accordance with the provisions of Paragraphs (a) and (b) of this Rule.